Storyboards in UX/UI Design

 5. Sketch the Story Steps

 Organize the sequence of events in the user's journey.
-Prioritize the most relevant and impactful scenarios to ensure the storyboard remains focused and manageable.
+Prioritize the most relevant and impactful scenarios.
+That will make sure the storyboard remains focused and manageable.
 Make the visuals from these that clearly represent each step of the user journey.
-Use simple shapes and lines to create characters and settings, or trace images for more detailed scenes.
+Use simple shapes and lines to create characters and settings—or trace images for more detailed scenes.

 6. Add Annotations